ponylang/pony-tutorial/docs/c-ffi/c-shims.md

 Building and running prints `answer: 42` and `version: 7`. `answer` returns the macro set by `cdefine:`; `version` returns the constant from the header found via `cincludedir:`.

+A shim can also call Pony methods on Pony objects through exported wrappers.
+The `\c_api\` annotation on a type declaration generates C-ABI wrappers and a header that any shim can include.
+See [Exporting Pony Methods to C](/c-ffi/exporting.md) for details.

 That is everything you need to write and build a shim.
 The rest of this page is reference material — how shims are discovered and linked, how `--safe` applies, and which platforms are supported.

 ## How shims are discovered